 3. Each team gets its game schedule from the website.
 Look for “Game Schedules” link on Recreation page.

 4. Sample note from Commissioners to Coaches (PDF Version) prior to season play.

 5. Sample note from Commissioners to Coaches (word Version) prior to season play.

 Each age group has a Lead Coach who is a key resource to each coach for on the field soccer matters.
 Key responsibilities include assisting USA of Indiana Soccer Director with Academy age group training sessions.
 The goal is provide several professional training sessions for each child and to improve the subsequent training sessions run by the team coach.
 Ideally the Lead Coach would also visit each team’s training session at least once to offer assistance and also to visit each team’s game at least once to observe (for later feedback).

 Assigned to specific age group and fields, often staffed by Rec Commissioners and Rec Coaches or other active parent.

 1. Start games on time whether there are refs or not.

 2. Make sure teams are playing with proper number of players.
-If one team is short players suggest to the opponent to lend player(s) to team that is short and provide training vests if needed.
+If one team is short players ASK the opponent to lend player(s) to team that is short and provide training vests if needed.
 Although each coach should already have training vests, extra vests are available in the uniform shed next to the snack bar.

 3. Make sure each game is being played with the proper format of play for that age group / sex (3v3, 4v4, 6v6, 7v7, 8v8) with the minimum of players sitting out.